Professor Raman Bedi

 He serves on the editorial board of ten journals, and is Associate Editor of the Journal of Dental Research and Odontology.
 He has authored or co-authored several textbooks, and has published and lectured globally on dental materials.
 His current research interests are in developing new dental composites and adhesives with antimicrobial and remineralizing potential.
 He also is actively involved in conducting dental clinical research in the private practice setting.

-Dr. Dana Graves
+Prof. Dana Graves

 Dana Graves completed his DDS training at Columbia University in 1980, and a certificate in Periodontology and DMSc in Oral Biology from Harvard University in 1984.
 Prior to his arrival at Penn Dental Medicine he was Assistant Professor at the University of Texas Health Science Center from 1985-87, and at Boston University Goldman School of Dental Medicine from 1987-90.
 He was promoted to Associate Professor from 1990-93 and then to Professor in 1993.
 From 2008-2010, Dr. Graves was Chair and Professor of Periodontics at University of Medicine and Dentistry of New Jersey.